AlenToma/EntityWorker.Core/Documentation/Attributes.md

 [KnownType]

 /// <summary>
+/// Save the property as xml object in the database
+/// For the moment those values cant be searched by linq.
+/// </summary>
+[XmlDocument]

+/// <summary>
 /// Save the property as Json object in the database
 /// For the moment those values cant be searched by linq.
 /// you will have to use row sql(JSON_VALUE) to seach them